akashmaji946/MedicalVolumeRenderer/README.md

 A lightweight OpenGL-based 3D volume renderer with a simple PyQt6 UI.
 Supports loading NIfTI (.nii, .nii.gz) and basic camera controls, colormap presets, and a slicer mode.

+## Releases

+The release binary(standalone) and library(.so) is available in the `releases` directory.
+It is a Linux binary that can be run on any Linux system.

+- renderer0: The first release binary.
+Supports loading NIfTI files.
+- renderer1 The second release binary.
+Supports loading NIfTI files and DICOM files.
+- renderer-x86_64: latest release support all above

+You can use the `volumerenderer` library (`volumerenderer.cpython-313-x86_64-linux-gnu`) and put it in some standard path like: `/usr/include/..` to avoid building the backend.

 ## Quick Start (Linux)

 1. Build the native backend and Python bindings: